 We aim to make all genres of film – dramas, comedies, documentaries, animations and AV presentations (i.e. slideshows).
 We have many projects currently in progress under the direction of our more experienced members.
 New members are encouraged to take an active role in these productions, whether as camera crew, sound, lighting or continuity.
 As part of our commitment to the community, we welcome the opportunity to make promotional films for local charities and institutions.
 Our films are shown during club meetings and, where appropriate, the best are entered into regional and national amateur film making competitions.
 We also show our films in the local community to social groups and the like and these are always popular.

 We aim to provide a varied programme of talks, workshops, film shows and competitions.
-We have a lively social calendar including an annual dinner.
-We also have a monthly newsletter.
+We have a lively social calendar including an annual lunch and prize-giving.
+We also have a bi-monthly newsletter.

 - To encourage interest in film making as a hobby